wing5wong/artisan-whs-static/source/_courses/ECO2.md

 type: Level 2 Optional
 description: ""
 maori_title: "ECO3"
-background: "To help students understand how economic concepts and models provide a means of analysing contemporary New Zealand issues and understanding how government policies and contemporary issues interact."
+body: "To help students understand how economic concepts and models provide a means of analysing contemporary New Zealand issues and understanding how government policies and contemporary issues interact."
 year: "12"
 credits: "18-24"
 entry_requirements: "12 credits in ECO1 or in both ENG1 or ENE1 and MAG1 or MAE1.
 ECO1 an advantage and HOF/TIC approval."